mRoca/attentra/README.md

 Caution : WIP

 This project allows to monitor the working hours by employees, equipment rentals ...
-A second project (soon available) will permit to use a Raspberry Pi as a time clock, using RFID chips.
+Another project (https://github.com/mRoca/attentra-worker) allows to use a Raspberry Pi as a time clock, using RFID chips.

 ## Features